Kadhi pakodi is one of the most popular foods in north India. It can be served with roti or rice. Tastes equally good with both.

 Mix all the ingredients except oil and make a thick batter.

 Heat oil in a kadai.
-To check oil is hot or not drop a small ball of besan mixture in hot oil.
+To check the oil is hot or not drop a small ball of Besan mixture in hot oil.
 If it floats, oil is hot if it stays in the bottom oil is still not warm enough.

 If you want crisp pakodis you can add them straightway to kadhi.
 And if you like soft pakodis after removing from oil soak them in a bowl of water for 1 minute.
 Press to remove excess water and then add to the prepared Kadhi.